September Sea

 Christopher Anthony Jones was born on Dec 3rd, 1969 in Montreal and passed away Dec 29th, 2005 he was 36.
 We will carefully study the sunsets and make our selection.

-Thank you for your kindness and understanding and to you and Bill my sincere sympathies on the loss of your wonderful son.
+you and Bill my sincere sympathies on the

 Love